Auckland (FS2)

 Phonics

-Phonics is taught four times a week and the sessions last around 20 minutes.
-This term we will begin Phase 3 of the programme.
-We will continue to learn the sound and shape of individual letters in the order which encourages quick succession to blending.
+Phonics is taught four times a week.
+The sessions last around 20 minutes.
+This term we will begin Phase 2 of the Letters and Sounds programme.
+We will be learning the sound and shape of individual letters in an order which encourages quick succession to blending.
 We will be exploring the early stages of segmenting for writing and blending for reading.

-Each phonics lesson is broken down into four sections: revising previously taught sounds, teaching a new sound, practising writing and reading the sound, and applying the sound to read and write words and phrases.
-This structure provides a comprehensive routine that the children quickly get used to and enjoy.
+Each phonics lesson is broken down into four sections: revising previously taught sounds, teaching a new sound, practising writing and reading the sound, and applying the sound to read and write words.
+This structure provides an organised routine that the children quickly get used to and enjoy.

 Maths

 Maths is taught four days a week.
-Every week we will have a different maths focus, all of which builds on problem solving, reasoning, shape, space and measure and key number skills.
-Whilst the children are learning independently there are other opportunities outside of mathematics lessons where they can develop their skills and understanding.
+Every week we will have a different maths focus, all of which builds on problem solving, reasoning, shape, space and measure and key number skills, using a wide variety of physical resources.
+Whilst the children are learning independently through play, there are other opportunities outside of mathematics lessons where they can develop their skills and understanding.
 This term, during our maths sessions, we will focus on

 Computing